Institute of Anthropology, Room 110.01.07

 The consecutive Master‘s Programme in Anthropology provides the opportunity to specialise in a variety of thematic and regional areas.
-This programme is characterised by a combination of theoretical research with practice-oriented approaches.
+This programme combines theoretical training with practice-oriented approaches.
 The MA is open to international students.
-Language of instruction is English but a few non-compulsory courses are also offered in German.
+Language of instruction is English, but a few non-compulsory courses are also offered in German.

 The focus of the Master‘s Programme in Anthropology is cultural difference and practice in local and global contexts.
-Our aim is to provide students with an anthropologically informed description and understanding of commonalities and differences of human ways of life and thinking.
-This includes in particular the ability to critically question seemingly universal models of thought, value orientations, and practices.
-Throughout the course, students are provided with a comprehensive grounding in classical as well as contemporary debates in social and cultural anthropology and are introduced to the distinctive research methods of the discipline.
-Thus, our Master‘s Programme deepens regional, theoretical, and methodological knowledge, and enables students to pursue anthropological academic work and problem-solving on their own.
+Our aim is to provide students with an anthropologically informed understanding of the complexities of human ways of life and thinking.
+This includes, in particular, the ability to critically question seemingly universal models of thought, value orientations, and practices.
+Throughout the course, students are provided with a comprehensive grounding in classical as well as contemporary debates in social and cultural anthropology and are immersed in the distinctive research methods of the discipline.
+Thus, our Master‘s Programme deepens students’ regional, theoretical, and methodological knowledge, and enables students to pursue independent anthropological work.

 Please have a look at the information system of Heidelberg University if you want to know which courses are offered in the Master's Programme at the present term.